vdhamer/Photo-Club-Hub/.github/README.md

 Photo clubs are thus the distinguishing feature of this app.

 You can first look up a photo club and then find its members in the `Portfolio` screen.
-Or you can alternatively look up a photographer and then the associated photo club in the `Who's Who` screen.
+Or you can alternatively look up a photographer and then the associated photo club in the `Photographers` screen.
 Either way, once you have chosen a photographer-and-club combination, you can view the photo portfolio of that club member.

 <ul><details><summary>Details (click to expand)</summary></p>